Altintas-Ferhat/Memory_Game/README.md

 1.Download the source code

-2.Type "npm init" in the terminal
+2.Type "npm install" in the terminal

 3.Type "npm start" to start the game